Momed2053250/Matrix-matrix-multiplication-with-Alpaka-/README.md

 7. ./MyMxM

-!! make sure to edit the CMakelist accordingly
+!! make sure to edit the CMakelists.txt accordingly